milkbottledude/woodlands-jb_tracker/Documentation.md

     if save_model == True:
         joblib.dump(rfr_model, "rfr_model_jb.joblib") # saving rfr weights for App Engine
 ```

-I also created a df to store the loss values so that its easier to compare between loss values of the various features
+Next, we execute the code to find out the loss values when each feature is added, for every feature.

 ```
 1    df = pd.read_csv('newdata.csv')